Requirements for a processing-node quantum repeater on a real-world fiber grid: Framework for simulating quantum repeaters

 \subsection{Configuring quantum networks}

 In our simulations, quantum networks are made up of nodes.
 Each node represents a single physical location, and contains an object that we refer to as ``driver''.
 This object provides a mapping between services and protocols that implement those services.
-It is the driver that allows users and protocols to access services without any knowledge of the underlying protocol.
-Each node has its own driver, and therefore its own set of offered services and specific ways of implementing them.
-Apart from drivers, nodes hold some components that represent quantum hardware, which allow for the storage and/or manipulation of quantum states.
+The driver allows access to services without knowledge of their implementations.
+Each node has its own driver.
+Apart from drivers, nodes hold components that represent quantum hardware, which allow for the storage and/or manipulation of quantum states.
 The protocols running on the node can use this quantum hardware to implement specific services.
 The nodes in our simulations are ready-made packages with both driver and hardware included.
 In order to use them in a quantum network, they just need to be initialized (thereby specifying their parameters) and connected to other nodes. \\

 The simulations performed for this paper contain three different types of nodes.
 The first is the NV node.
 It holds an NV quantum processor, which is imported from the Python package NetSquid-NV \cite{netsquid-nv}.
 The second is the ion-trap node.
 This node holds an ion-trap quantum processor, imported from the Python package NetSquid-TrappedIons \cite{netsquid-trappedions}.
 Finally, there is the abstract node, which contains an abstract quantum processor imported from the Python package NetSquid-AbstractModel \cite{netsquid-abstractmodel}.
 On initialization, each of these takes hardware parameters specific to the type of hardware being simulated, and a number of parameters used to configure the protocols used at the node.
 For example, the cut-off time needs to be specified, and in case of single-click heralded entanglement generation, the bright-state parameter as well. \\